partitioncloud/musescore-web-display/README.md

 ![screenshot](screenshot.png)

-> [Buy me a coffee](https://afdian.net/a/yezhiyi9670) if you like this work.
+> You can buy [the original author](https://github.com/yezhiyi9670) [a coffee](https://afdian.net/a/yezhiyi9670) if you like this work.

-This is a simple and elegant component allowing you create an interactive showcase of your score, similar to the score showcase seen on musescore.com.
-[See a working demo here](https://sparkslab.art/dictations/dict-proud-of-you/).
+This is a simple and elegant library allowing you create an interactive showcase of your score, similar to the score showcase seen on musescore.com.
+[See a working demo here](https://partitioncloud.github.io/musescore-web-display/).

 This library uses [Vue](https://vuejs.org/), [Howler](https://github.com/goldfire/howler.js), the [Line Awesome icon font](https://icons8.com/line-awesome) and [webmscore](https://github.com/LibreScore/webmscore).
 It is deliberately made into a global and buildless library for easy integration with site builders like WordPress.